Jasleen8801/Zwiggato/README.md

 The following screenshot consists of the slash commands that are available in our Discord Bot. <br/><br/>
 ![alt text](https://github.com/Jasleen8801/Zwiggato/blob/master/commands.jpg?raw=true)

+## Deployment
+We've deployed the final version of this bot on replit, and you can visit - https://replit.com/@JasleenKaur28/Food-ex?v=.<br/>
+Also to join our server, Foodie-fi, kindly join using the invite link - https://discord.gg/2t5THKP7 <br/><br/>
+Note - As we're currently lacking the costs, the version of Discord bot uploaded on Replit will deactivate after one hour of activity, kindly run the file before running to the server.
+We apologize for the inconvenience.

 ## Contribution
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update your local repository.